 Michael Mann’s The Keep

-Director/Producer Stewart Buck provided an update on Facebook for his project, The Keep documentary entitled A World War II Fairytale: The Making of Michael Mann’s The Keep.
+The production team provides updates on Facebook for this project, The Keep documentary entitled A World War II Fairytale: The Making of Michael Mann’s The Keep.
 Gabriel Byrne is one of many participants in this look at Michael Mann’s cult classic.
 Their Indiegogo project, while not completely successful in terms of reaching its monetary goal, did jump start things and help the team make a lot of progress.

 The film’s release date has been pushed back to 2017, but Mr. Buck plans to complete the film by December 2016.
 The project is in the post-production and licensing stage and this is one of the most time-consuming and complicated parts of making a documentary.